 In the Configuration Manager console, in the navigation pane, click Software Library.
 Go to Overview/Application Management/Packages.
 Search for packages with your provided name.

-Specify the content location and distribute the content to Distribution point or Distribution point group.
+Specify the content location and distribute the content to the Distribution point or Distribution point group.

 Verify Content Distribution